maixnor/wu-quartz/content/Previous Questions BS.md

 	1. False
 2. According to the cost-of-production method, [[profit]] equals the monetary value of the goods/services sold during a time period (revenues) minus the monetary value of resources consumed to produce these goods/services ([[expenses]]).
 	1. False
-3. When a company distributes its profits of the year 2021 to its owners at the end of the year, then the company's net value (according to the [[balance sheet]]) at the end of 2021 equals its net value at the beginning of the year.
+3. When a company distributes its profits of the year 2021 to its owners at the end of the year, then the company's net value (according to the [[Balance Sheet]]) at the end of 2021 equals its net value at the beginning of the year.
 	1. Correct
 4. When a taxi company buys a new car by lending money then this transaction leads to a lower ROI because capital increases while profits do not change (they only change once the taxi gets used)
 	1. Correct